umegaya/pb3sol/README.md

     - [decode it with new version of proto file and its correctly migreated](https://github.com/umegaya/pb3sol/blob/master/test/test/v1_access.js#L99)

+### Caveat with solidity <= 0.4.24
+- at the time I wrote this (2018/03/03), latest released solidity version is 0.4.24, which cannot allow us to:
+  - pass/return arbiter struct value to/from non-internal contract call
+- so still we cannot use generated library for linking.

 ### Caveat with solidity <= 0.4.20
 - at the time I wrote this (2018/03/03), latest released solidity version is 0.4.20, which cannot allow us to: